 The easiest way to see this in action is with an @reply (you pronounce it “at-reply,” so don’t embarrass yourself in front of your hip nieces and nephews at the dinner table).

-The person you replied to can now check out your reply and reply back if they want.
-The full conversation will always be visible (to anybody) by clicking on the original tweet, but it won’t clutter up other people’s feeds unless they follow both you and the person you’re talking to.
+The person you replied to can now check out your reply and reply if they want.
+The full conversation will always be visible (to anybody) by clicking on the original tweet.
+Still, it won’t clutter up other people’s feeds unless they follow both you and the person you’re talking to.

 When you put the other person’s handle anywhere else in your tweet, though, your update will be treated just like any other tweet you publish – anyone who is following you will see it in their feed.